Ever thought of crafting kids’ sparkling jelly shoes, from open-ended boxes?

-If they get muddy, then simple you just wash off the dirt back to original state.
+If they get muddy, then simply you just wash off the dirt back to its original state.

-What I like about these type of shoes, is that they are a super protector when you go wading along the shore of a pebbly beach and these Jellies, protect your feet from those sharp stones littered on the shore and further in to the sea.
+What I like about these types of shoes, is that they are a super protector when you go wading along the shore of a pebbly beach and these Jellies, protect your feet from those sharp stones littered on the shore and further into the sea.

 How painful will it be without them?